 Get rid of all the apps you are not using!
-Samsung or your carrier may also include some pre-installed applications – dump them too.
-Just uninstall, or failing that disable, everything you are not using.
+Samsung or your carrier may also include some pre-installed applications — dump them too.
+Just uninstall, or failing that, disable everything you aren’t using.
 This will keep your phone running smoother and your app tray cleaner.

 Simply go to Settings > Application manager and select the “All” tab.
 Pick the app you want to get rid of and uninstall it.
 Some apps can’t be deleted.
 If such is the case, you can still disable them.
 They will not show up in the drawer or use up your precious resources.